audunmeltzer/jax-rs/README.md

 # jax-rs demo

+> JAX-RS  is  a  standard  API proposed by Java to maintain a common architectural pattern independently of the provider´s implementation (libraries).
+JAX-RS libraries:
+> - Jersey
+> - RESTEasy
+> - Apache CXF
+> - Restlet

 Demo app creted with jax-rs api, with no dependencies to jax-rs implementations in code.
 Build with jersey dependency as jax-rs implementation.

 Build project: